ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 -   Allowing the user to tag or mention by entering `@` in the editor and selecting the user name from the drop-down list.
 -   Support for adding images to the editor either by uploading or by pasting it.
 -   Support for adding hyperlinks to the existing words in the editor.
-However, adding raw links by pasting to the editor is supported.
+However, adding raw links by pasting them to the editor is supported for the initial release.
 -   Support for [striking out](https://tiptap.dev/api/marks/strike) and [underlining](https://tiptap.dev/api/marks/underline) text.
 We use the
     [prosemirror-markdown](https://github.com/ProseMirror/prosemirror-markdown) serializer and parser to convert the text into markdown format and vice versa.
-However, the supported functionality of prosemirror-markdown, as mentioned in their [documentation](https://github.com/ProseMirror/prosemirror-markdown#documentation), does not include support for strikeout and underline.
+However, the supported functionality of prosemirror-markdown, as mentioned in their [documentation](https://github.com/ProseMirror/prosemirror-markdown#documentation), does not include support for a strikeout and underline.
 To address this limitation, we need to extend the class and add the necessary nodes to both the serializer and parser which will be added in the subsequent releases.
--   Provide APIs to configure visibility/disabled state of toolbar buttons for rich text editor.
+-   Provide APIs to configure visibility/disabled state of toolbar buttons for a rich text editor.

 ### Risks and Challenges